Kate, William and Harry were in northern France this evening for the first event marking the 100th anniversary of the Battle of the Somme.

 There were observances throughout the UK and France this evening.
 The Queen and Prince Philip were at Westminster Abbey for a service conducted at the Grave of the Unknown Warrior.

 The Abbey remained open through the night for a Vigil to mark the centenary of the Battle of Somme and a Watch at the Grave of the Unknown Warrior changed every 15 minutes.

 This garment is all about the fabric, a textured zig-zag, or snake stitch, design in black, greys and white.
 Metallic threads used in the textile create a soft shimmer effect.

-The fabric is a blend of 50% rayon, 32% rayon cupro and 18% polyester.
-The coat has an A-line silhouette; it is single breasted with oversize patch pockets, and a back vent.
+The fabric is a blend of 50% rayon, 32% rayon cupro, and 18% polyester.
+The coat has an A-line silhouette; it is single-breasted with oversized patch pockets, and a back vent.
 As you can see in the product photos a black belt came with the piece, although Kate elected not to wear the belt this evening.

 Beneath the coat the Duchess was in a black dress; we don’t know which frock it could be.
 Another view, this one during a lighthearted moment.

-The Duchess accessorized with a new hat, a pillbox style with a vintage feel and netting that covered her updo.
+The Duchess accessorized with a new hat believed to be a Lock and Co. design, a pillbox style with a vintage feel, and netting that covered her updo.
 (I’m still hunting for a good photo.)